 Carissa Patrone Maikuri

-Carissa Patrone Maikuri is a passionate connector who enjoys finding and amplifying the interconnectedness and synergies of all things.
-As the program coordinator of Drawdown Lift, Carissa advances partnership engagement and written communications that support the intersection of climate solutions, human well-being, and poverty alleviation, particularly in rural communities in sub-Saharan Africa and South Asia.
+Carissa Patrone Maikuri is a passionate connector, communicator, and advocate who enjoys working with others to forward intersectional action and solutions that support both people and the planet.
+As the Program Coordinator with Drawdown Lift, Carissa leads partnership engagement and communications to advance climate solutions that have proven benefits for boosting human well-being, strengthening resilience, and contributing to poverty alleviation, particularly in rural communities in Africa and South Asia.

-Carissa earned a Master of Public Administration degree with an emphasis in nonprofit management and leadership and Bachelor of Arts degrees in Spanish and communications studies from Grand Valley State University.
-She also holds a certificate in climate change and health from the Yale School of Public Health.
-Outside of work, Carissa can be found running by one of the many lakes in the Twin Cities, playing soccer, or reading a good book outdoors.
+She earned a Master of Public Administration degree with an emphasis in nonprofit management and leadership and Bachelor of Arts degrees in Spanish and communications studies from Grand Valley State University.
+Carissa also holds a certificate in climate change and health from the Yale School of Public Health and is a professionally trained Spanish interpreter.

 Outside of work, Carissa enjoys gathering with family and friends, playing soccer, hiking, and journaling.